stevie-vimont/Quest-VD-USB-NCM-Workaround/README.md

 The script requests administrator elevation automatically.

-When prompted, select the **main Wi-Fi adapter** if one is available.
-Its usual Windows alias is `Wi-Fi`.

-The Wi-Fi adapter does **not** need to be connected to a wireless network.

 Then:

 1. Connect the Quest with the optical/AOC USB cable and start Virtual Desktop.
 2. Verify that "Allow to connect over USB" is checked in settings tab.
-3. Run this script on your computer and select the target network adapter.
+3. When prompted by the script ,select a target network adapter.
+Wi-fi usually works.
 4. If the connect/disconnect loop does not occur, replug the cable once.
 5. Let the script run until Quest USB NCM is detected.

+**Note** : The target network adapter does not need to be connected to a network during the process.

 ## What the script does